-Finally, when you have talked with one or two spiritual directors take the time to continue your conversation with God before you make your final decision.
+Finally, take the time to continue your conversation with God before you make your final decision.

 Prayerfully reflect on your session and ask God to bring to mind any confirmations or concerns that He wants you to be aware of.
 Then take a deep breath.
 God is your true Director and even if at some point you need to change human spiritual directors, He will be your constant companion and guide.View ESDA’s Member Spiritual Directors

 *If you cannot find a local spiritual director, consider the possibility of phone or Skype direction opportunities.
 ESDA can help you to find directors who minister in this way.